-There is a daily car ferry which takes around 4 hours and then the overnight Hibiscus freighter ship which is the cheapest but takes the longest.
+There is a daily car ferry which takes around four hours and then the overnight Hibiscus freighter ship which is the cheapest but takes the longest.
 See below for information about each of these options and an account of my crossing on the Hibiscus freighter.

 Option 1 – Tane Yaku Jetfoil